microsoft/vscode-docs/docs/python/environments.md

 The Python extension uses the selected environment for running Python code (using the **Python: Run Python File in Terminal** command), providing language services (auto-complete, syntax checking, linting, formatting, etc.) when you have a `.py` file open in the editor, and opening a terminal with the **Terminal: Create New Integrated Terminal** command.
 In the latter case, VS Code automatically activated the selected environment.

-> **Tip**: To prevent automatic activation of a selected environment, add  `"python.terminal.activateEnvironment": false` to your `settings.json` file.
+> **Tip**: To prevent automatic activation of a selected environment, add  `"python.terminal.activateEnvironment": false` to your `settings.json` file (it can be placed anywhere as a sibling to the existing settings).

 > **Note**: By default, VS Code uses the interpreter identified by `python:pythonPath` setting when debugging code.
 You can override this behavior by specifying a different path in the `pythonPath` property of a debug configuration.
 See [Choose a debugging environment](#choose-a-debugging-environment).